piotrpl/CarND-Behavioral-Cloning/README.md

 In the final solution 90% of the dataset was used as a training set and 10% as the validation set.
 When I applied recommended data split 80/20 or 70/30 my model could not drive the car through the whole track successfuly.

-Data processing and image augmentation is built into a geneator using keras fit_generator which allows to work with large amout of data.
-The whole dataset is not loaded into mememory but rather it is batches allowing the generator to run parallel to the model.
+Data processing and image augmentation is built into the geneator, using keras fit_generator which allows to work with large amout of data.
+The whole dataset is not loaded into mememory but rather it is batched allowing the generator to run parallel to the model.
 The following steps are taken when processing a file:

 __Random selection__: The dataset contains data from three camera views: center, left and right.
 The view used for training is randomly chosed from the three.
 When using left of right view images, 0.25 is added or subracted respectively, to the steering angles.